-António Rios de Amorim Chairperson of the Board of Directors and the Executive Committee
+António Rios de Amorim Chairperson of the Board of Directors and Chairperson of the Executive Committee

-Degree of Commerce from the Faculty of Commerce and Social Sciences at the University of Birmingham (1989) and attendance of The Executive Program in Business Administration: Managing the Enterprise at the Columbia University Graduate School of Business (1992), Managerial Skills for International Business at INSEAD (2001) and the Executive Program in Strategy and Organization at the Graduate School of Business Stanford University (2007).
+Chairperson and CEO of Corticeira Amorim since March 2001.
+Degree in Commerce from the Faculty of Commerce and Social Sciences at the University of Birmingham (1989) and, in addition, attendance at: Executive MBA - Columbia University (1992), International Business Management - INSEAD (2001) and Executive Program in Strategy and Organization - Stanford University (2007).
 He was CEO of Amorim & Irmãos (1996-2001), Director of Sociedade Figueira-Praia (1993-2006), operational manager at Amorim - Empreendimentos Imobiliários, promoter of the Lisbon Towers and Arrábida Shopping projects (1993-1995), and Executive Director of Amorim Hotéis, SA, in charge of the development of the Ibis and Novotel chains in Portugal.
 He was a member of the European Round Table of Industrialists - the only Portuguese corporate group to belong to this association (1991-1995).
-He was also Chairperson of the Portuguese Cork Association (2002-2012) and the Confédération Européenne du Liège (since 2003).
-In February 2006, he was awarded the Commendation of Grand Officer of the Order of Agricultural, Commercial and Industrial Merit by the Portuguese President.
-In 2018, he was distinguished by EY as Entrepreneur of the Year-Portugal.
-He is a member of advisory bodies for business associations and knowledge centres: COTEC Portugal (executive board), Industry Training Association (ATEC) (advisory board), Faculty of Economics and Management at the Portuguese Catholic University (advisory board), the University of Minho's Institute of Science and Innovation for Bio-Sustainability (IB-S) (strategic board) and the Family Business Association (Vice-Chairperson of the senior board).
+He was also Chairperson of the Portuguese Cork Association (2002--2012) and the Confédération Européenne du Liège (since 2003).
+In February 2006, he was awarded the commendation of Grand Officer of the Order of Agricultural, Commercial and Industrial Merit by the Portuguese President.
+In 2018, he was distinguished by EY as Entrepreneur of the Year - Portugal.
+He is a member of advisory bodies for business associations and knowledge centres: COTEC Portugal (executive board); Industry Training Association (ATEC) (advisory board); Faculty of Economics and Management at the Portuguese Catholic University (advisory board); the University of Minho's Institute of Science and Innovation for Bio-Sustainability (IB-S) (strategic board), and the Family Business Association (Vice--Chairperson of the senior board).
 He is also a member, representing Corticeira Amorim, of the Business Roundtable Portugal Association.
-Since 2014 he has been Honorary Consul of the Republic of Bulgaria in Santa Maria da Feira, with authority in the districts of Porto, Aveiro and Braga.
-Nationality: Portuguese · Gender: Male · Age: 54
+Since 2014 he has been Honorary Consul of the Republic of Bulgaria in Santa Maria da Feira, with jurisdiction in the districts of Porto, Aveiro and Braga.

+Nationality: Portuguese • Gender: Male • Age: 55